Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 For some online daters, encountering a catfish is no big deal – they simply block the profile and report it to the dating platform.
 For others – encountering a catfish and not realizing it can turn them into the victims of romance scams.

-Groups like “Are We Dating the Same Guy?” can be great resources to learn about local swindlers and protect yourself before meeting a stranger IRL.
+Groups like “Are We Dating the Same Guy?17” can be great resources to learn about local swindlers and protect yourself before meeting a stranger IRL.

-If you believe you’ve crossed paths with a catfish online – don’t panic.
+If you believe you’ve crossed paths with a catfish online, don’t panic.
 In most cases, you should be able to protect your assets and your heart from them.
-For next steps, turn to this fake profiles guide so you can move forward quickly.
+For the next steps, turn to this fake profiles guide18 so you can move forward quickly.

 8. More Than One-Third (35%) of Online Daters Were Sent an Unsolicited Sexually Explicit Image